luketurnerdev/hive-express/README.md

      TODO: frontend fill in below
 * Frontend skills, such as:
     * Setting up a dynamic and complex web application, by handling user interactions on the former through JavaScript.
-    * Deep knowledge of JavaScript Fundamentals and ES6 patterns regarding variables and scoping; arrays and objects; functions, fat arrow functions, adn callback functions; DOM Manipulation and event handlers; the "this keyword, among others.
+    * Deep knowledge of JavaScript Fundamentals and ES6 patterns regarding variables and scoping; arrays and objects; functions, fat arrow functions, and callback functions; DOM Manipulation and event handlers; the "this" keyword, among others.
     * Use of React, the most popular JavaScript framework/library nowadays, in order to make our code much easier thanks to the reusability of components and the clean abstraction.
     * Dealing with JSX syntax extension as in React almost no HTML is touched.
 JSX seems to be very similar to HTML, which makes it very intuitive if you know HTML and CSS.
     * Apply CSS for styling.